 David R. Helmick

-David Helmick is a partner in Waldrep, Mullin & Callahan, LLC.
+David Helmick is a partner in Waldrep, Mullin & Callahan, LLC and president of the Columbus Bar Association.
 He concentrates his practice in civil litigation across business disputes, personal injury matters, government defense, insurance and employment disputes.
 His experience ranges widely from representing plaintiffs in personal injury and wrongful death claims, property disputes, intellectual property disputes and Title IX athletic gender equity cases, to defending elected officials, individuals, and large corporations.

-David is a former prosecutor, and his practice often involves matters with a criminal or governmental element.
-He has argued in both the Georgia Supreme Court and the Court of Appeals, and appeared before the federal courts in Columbus, Macon, Albany and Athens, Georgia.
+David has argued in both the Georgia Supreme Court and the Court of Appeals, and appeared before the federal courts in Columbus, Macon, Albany and Athens, Georgia.
 In addition to his experience before Georgia and federal courts, David has also handled matters before the Trademark Trial and Appeal Board.
+As a former prosecutor, David's practice frequently involves matters with a criminal or governmental element.

 David joined Waldrep, Mullin & Callahan, LLC as an associate in 2012 and became a partner in 2015.

 Obtained a defense verdict as lead counsel for two law enforcement officials sued for excessive force under § 1983;

 Obtained full dismissal in favor of several law enforcement clients sued over plaintiff's search and prosecution;

 Secured summary judgment for elected official in action claiming retaliation, discrimination and harassment;

 Secured recovery for murder victim’s family in federal interpleader action involving victim’s life insurance policies;

 Overturned an insurance company’s denial of benefits to the family of an individual killed in a car wreck;

 Prior to joining Waldrep, Mullin & Callahan, David was an Assistant District Attorney in the Muscogee County D.A.'s Office for eight years where he prosecuted major felonies including murders, armed robberies, and complex thefts.
 As a felony prosecutor he successfully prosecuted a large number of jury trials as lead counsel, argued twice successfully in the Georgia Supreme Court, and represented the prosecution in several capital appeals and eleven appellate opinions.